Jazz chords

 Other movable chord shapes in jazz

 The movable chords in pictures below brings a jazzier sound than other typical chord versions.
-The shapes could be difficult depending on your ability to reach over the fretboard, for that reason simplified chords are presented as well, which by the way can sound equally good or even better in many situations.
+The "simplified" 3-strings chords can sound equally good or even better in many situations, especially in fast comping.

 Dominant 7th chords